cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I can't find those damn keys in the "slave princess" start!

 They are non-existent until triggered.
 The _hideout key_ spawns outside on a random slaver corpse after you are free from the cage.
 You must search every body until you find it.
-I will tell you that the bodies are all near the road and do not go beyond the man on the ledge on one extreme or the man in the weeds on the other, so keep checking.
+I will tell you that the bodies are all near the road and do not go beyond the man on the ledge on one extreme or the man in the weeds (near the ridgeline, he's kinda hard to see) on the other, so keep checking.
 The _office key_ spawns when you search the body of the Slaver Boss and read the note pop-up.
 Search every corpse and chest in the room until you find it.
 If you can't find it at first, keep searching until you do.
 I have never had an instance where it didn't show (and I have tested it many, many, _many_ times)

 ### Where the hell do I go after Chloe tells me about the secret passage?